-The assembler inserts a field in the output file's header, identifying the MSP430 device.
-The linker reads this information from the object file's header.
-If you do not use the MEMORY directive, the linker uses a default memory model specific to the named device.
-For more information about the default memory model, see Section 8.7
+If you do not use the MEMORY directive, the linker uses a default memory model that is based on the TMS320C28x architecture.
+For more information about the default memory model, see Section 8.7.

 8.5.4.2 MEMORY Directive Syntax